 What ingredients should I look for in a shampoo for thinning hair?

-How long does it take to see results from a thinning hair shampoo?
+How long does it take to evaluate a thinning hair shampoo?

 Is Nizoral good for hair loss?